Learn about how to use After Effects together with Lightform Creator to create custom motion graphics.

 - Profile High

-Step 5 Publishing the final video to the Lightform device
+Step 5: Publish the final video to your Lightform device

 - Open up the Lightform Creator project you previously saved, and with no surfaces selected, select Import Assets and import your final video